INeedSoup/Linux/cut.md

 - Extracting columns from CSV, TSV, or logs
 - Pulling out specific character ranges
 - Cleaning or preprocessing text before passing it to other commands

----

-If you want, I can add notes for `awk`, `sed`, or other text processing tools next.